izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Devices.md

 [Horde](../../README.md) > [Configuration](../Config.md) > Devices

-# Device Service
+# Device Manager

-The Horde Device Service manages mobile and console development kit resources.
+The Horde device manager administers mobile and console development kit resources.
 The service is used extensively at Epic and is quite mature.
 It features:

 * Configurable device platforms and pools
 * Shared remote device resources with user checkouts